NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 | Location | DJToolkit 1.16                                                    |
 +----------+-------------------------------------------------------------------+

 This function can help in your programs where you need to be in a specific mode.
 If you call this function you can find out if a mode change needs to be made or not.
-As the `MODE <KeywordsM.clean.html#mode>`__ call changes the mode for every program running in the QL, use this function before setting the appropriate mode.
+As the :ref:`mode` call changes the mode for every program running in the QL, use this function before setting the appropriate mode.

 The value returned can be 4 or 8 for normal QLs, 2 for Atari ST/QL Extended mode 4 or any other value deemed appropriate by the hardware being used.
 Never assume that your programs will only be run on a QL!